smtr42/P3_maze/README.md

 This is a game made in Python as part of a futur diploma as a Python developer from the [OpenClassrooms](https://openclassrooms.com/en) company.
 I put it here for evaluation.

+I tried to :
+* Use the MVC Convention
+* Follow the pep8 recommendation
+* Use OOP

 ## Getting Started